FareShare

 FareShare is a British charity network established in 1994 that aims to relieve food poverty and reduce food waste in the United Kingdom.
 It does this by obtaining good-quality surplus food from the food industry that would otherwise have gone to waste and sending it to frontline charities and community groups across the UK.

-FareShare works with all sectors of the supply chain, including producers, manufacturers, and retailers.
+The organisation works with all sectors of the supply chain, including producers, manufacturers, and retailers.
 Several major UK food retailers have encouraged their suppliers to work with FareShare to minimise food waste.

 Mission Statement and Charitable Status

 FareShare is a registered charity (no. 1100051) which relies on donations and company partnerships to carry out its work.
 With the motto 'No good food goes to waste,' FareShare states that its mission is to simultaneously address the growing issues of food poverty and waste through surplus food redistribution.

 Driven by the vision of a United Kingdom in which food waste and insecurity are a thing of the past, FareShare works to support front-line charitable organisations with the provisions they need using surplus, fit-for-consumption food.
 FareShare specifically focuses on supporting charities that also work to improve people's lives through wrap-around services.